xiedfchn/rxjs-demo/README.md

 # rxjs-demo

-## Use case
+## Use cases

-mergeMap for nested requests
+- mergeMap for nested requests
-forkJoin to merge multiple requests debounceTime to multiple clicks takeUntil for cancelling http requests.
+- forkJoin to merge multiple requests
+- debounceTime to multiple clicks
+- takeUntil for cancelling http requests.

 ## Operators
 ### Creation Operators